pithymaxim/teaching/Rscraps/PR_synth/readme.md

 - `A1_import.do`
 - `A2_extract.do`

 The second dofile makes a monthly and quarterly state-level panel giving employment and wages in the temporary help services industry.
+We include logs capture the output from our runs, and the data that `A2_extract.do` makes is in `inter/`.

 Finally, `desc_tables.do` makes our one descriptives table.